drupalcommerce/commerce-docs/v2/orders/order-processing.rst

 Saving an Order
 ---------------

 Now that you've added all the order details, let's save the order.
-We also have the option of saving this new order to our cart.
-This will automatically add the products in this order to our shopping cart so we can complete the checkout by going to ``/cart``.
+You also have the option of saving this new order to our cart.
+This will automatically add the products in this order to the shopping cart so you can complete the checkout by going to ``/cart``.

 .. image:: ../images/save_order_to_cart.png